Skip to main content

 • Lower turnover rates

-Strategies that help mothers continue breastfeeding include:
+Strategies that help parents continue human milk feeding

 • Paid family leave

-• On-site or nearby child care
+• On-site or nearby childcare

-• Allowing babies in the workplace (see www.babiesatwork.org
+• Allowing babies in the workplace

-• Flexible work arrangements such as part-time work, flexible scheduling or extended family leave
+• Flexible work arrangements such as part-time work, flexible scheduling, or extended family leave

 • Offering professional lactation services and support

-Breastfeeding policies
+Lactation policies

-• Ensure that all employees have access to consistent support of both reasonable time and private space for expressing milk;
+• Ensure that all employees have access to consistent support of both reasonable time and private space for expressing milk

-• Allow information sharing during employee orientations and in employee handbooks.
+• Allow information sharing during employee orientations and in employee handbooks

 Sample Policies